gantonious/Discord-UWP/README.md

 Authentication
 ---

-Note: This is not the planned implmentation of the Authentication layer, this is just a bandaid solution till time is found to work on it.
+Note: This is not the planned implantation of the Authentication layer, this is just a band-aid solution till time is found to work on it.
 ```csharp
 LoginRequest loginRequest = new LoginRequest
 {